Cortical granule: Regulation

-Following fertilization and prior to the calcium release, an inositol phosphate (PIP2) signaling cascade is initiated.
-Throughout this process, second messenger molecules such as, inositol 1,4,5-trisphosphate (IP3) and diacylglycerol (DAG), increase in concentration.
-Inositol 1,4,5-trisphosphate has been shown to interact with the endoplasmic reticulum causing the release of the endoplasmic reticulum's calcium stores.
+Following fertilization and prior to the calcium release, an inositol phosphate signaling cascade is initiated.
+Throughout this process, second messenger molecules such as, inositol 1,4,5-trisphosphate (IP_{3}) and diacylglycerol (DAG), increase in concentration.
+IP_{3} has been shown to interact with the endoplasmic reticulum causing the release of the endoplasmic reticulum's calcium stores.
 Further emphasizing the relationship between the endoplasmic reticulum and cortical granules, during oocyte maturation, endoplasmic reticulum has been observed to either grow or migrate closer toward the region of cortical granules.
 In addition to calcium, diacylglycerol appears to initiate the cortical reaction.
 Diacyglycerol also activates Protein Kinase C (PKC), which promotes the cortical reaction as well.
 Upon fertilization, Protein Kinase C has been shown to promote the sperm's acrosomal exocytosis, a process homologous to that of the oocyte's cortical granule exocytosis.
 Similar to Protein Kinase C, calmodulin is activated by calcium, further promoting the cortical reaction.

 This calcium increase occurs as a single wave in echinoderms and as multiple waves in mammals.
 Cortical granule exocytosis has been shown to occur directly following a calcium wave.
 For example, in the fertilized sea urchin egg, it has been shown that the cortical granule exocytosis immediately follows the calcium increase after approximately 6 seconds.
 In mammals, the first calcium wave occurs within 1–4 minutes following fertilization, and cortical granule exocytosis occurs within 5–30 minutes following fertilization.
 Furthermore, when calcium waves were suppressed experimentally, cortical granule exocytosis and/or alterations in the extracellular matrix did not occur.
 As demonstrated in unfertilized vertebrate oocytes, cortical granule exocytosis is induced when calcium is artificially increased.

 Increased calcium is also thought to activate actin-depolymerizing proteins such as gelsolin and scinderin.
 In mammals, these actin-depolymerizing proteins serve to disassemble cortical actin thereby allowing space for cortical granule translocation toward the plasma membrane.

 An oocyte acquires the ability to complete cortical granule exocytosis by the time the oocyte has reached late maturity.
 More specifically, in mice, for example, the ability to undergo cortical granule exocytosis arises some time between metaphase I and metaphase II of meiosis, which is also 5 hours before ovulation occurs.
 The oocyte has been shown to obtain maximum proficiency for releasing calcium at this same cell stage, between metaphase I and metaphase II, as well, further emphasizing the calcium-dependency of the cortical granule exocytosis event.